Fall 2023 Registration & Dates

 What about a parent orientation?

-Bison Bound parents, you will be able to your own attend informational sessions regarding financial aid, etc. These sessions are not required but are designed to help parents of incoming students to better understand life at Harding.
+Bison Bound parents can attend their own informational sessions regarding financial aid, etc. These sessions are not required but are designed to help parents of incoming students to better understand life at Harding.

 Will housing be provided?